-Provided information to be used by Ministry of Education policy makers to identify teacher factors that can be associated more with high performance in national examinations among students
+Will provide information to be used by Ministry of Education policy makers to identify teacher factors that can be associated more with high performance in national examinations among students

-Enabled policy makers make provision for improving teacher quality with increased knowledge on the relationship between teacher factor and achievement among students in KCSE.
+Will enable policy makers make provision for improving teacher quality with increased knowledge on the relationship between teacher factor and achievement among students in KCSE.

-Increased awareness of the head teachers, board of governors and PTA and teachers on teacher factors associated with high performance national examinations.

-Provided an objective evaluation of the teacher quality necessary for high achievement and provide a meaningful basis for training, retraining and or in servicing of the teachers for improvement in achievement so as to reduce wastage through repetition and to increase enrolment in the mathematics and science course which will increase efficiencies, promote industrialization and increase productivity of the country.
+Will Increase awareness of the head teachers, board of governors and PTA and teachers on teacher factors associated with high performance national examinations.
+Will provide an objective evaluation of the teacher quality necessary for high achievement and provide a meaningful basis for training, retraining and or in servicing of the teachers for improvement in achievement so as to reduce wastage through repetition and to increase enrolment in the mathematics and science course which will increase efficiencies, promote industrialization and increase productivity of the country.